-- Acting in accordance with this policy. - Ensuring progression of students' RE, with due regard to the locally-agreed syllabus of REsearch Dorset and BCP SACRE. - Planning lessons effectively, ensuring a range of teaching methods are used to cover the content of the locally-agreed syllabus of the REsearch Dorset and BCP SACRE. - Liaising with the Assistant Director of Learning about key topics, resources and support for individual students. - Monitoring the progress of students in their class and reporting this on continuous assessment for parents. - Reporting any concerns regarding the teaching of the subject to the Director of learning or a member of the SLT. - Undertaking any training that is necessary in order to effectively teach RE. - Reviewing and updating short-term lesson plans, building on the medium-term lesson plans, taking into account students' needs and identifying the methods in which topics could be taught.
+- Acting in accordance with this policy. - Ensuring progression of students' RE, with due regard to the locally-agreed BCP syllabus. - Planning lessons effectively, ensuring a range of teaching methods are used to cover the content of the locally-agreed BCP syllabus. - Liaising with the Assistant Director of Learning about key topics, resources and support for individual students. - Monitoring the progress of students in their class and reporting this on continuous assessment for parents. - Reporting any concerns regarding the teaching of the subject to the Director of learning or a member of the SLT. - Undertaking any training that is necessary in order to effectively teach RE. - Reviewing and updating short-term lesson plans, building on the medium-term lesson plans, taking into account students' needs and identifying the methods in which topics could be taught.